buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 your central `official` source tree.
 This will be the same repository that your buildslaves will eventually pull from.
-Install Buildbot on the machine that hosts this repository, using the same version of python as Mercurial is using (so that the Mercurial hook can import code from buildbot).
+Install Buildbot on the machine that hosts this repository, using the same version of Python as Mercurial is using (so that the Mercurial hook can import code from buildbot).
 Then add the following to the :file:`.hg/hgrc` file in that repository, replacing the buildmaster hostname/portnumber as appropriate for your buildbot: